top of page

 'Breathwork decreases tension, confusion, depression and anger, while esteem increased'.

-As the majority of studies provide knowledge on the effects of slow breathing, the overall objective of our study was to examine whether faster breathing intervention would induce comparable outcomes.
-It did.
+• As the majority of studies provide knowledge on the effects of slow breathing, the overall objective of our study was to examine whether faster breathing intervention would induce comparable outcomes.
+We found out that it did.

-Further, we looked into the subjective reports of how breathwork changes consciousness during the experience in comparison to non-ordinary states of consciousness as induced by psychedelic "psilocybin", which is the active substance in a specific type of mushrooms (psilocybe cubensis) and truffles.
+• Further, we looked into the subjective reports of how breathwork changes consciousness during the experience in comparison to non-ordinary states of consciousness as induced by psychedelic "psilocybin", which is the active substance in a specific type of mushrooms (psilocybe cubensis) and truffles.
+The spectral changes found in our study are in similar frequency bands as found influenced by psychedelic states, for example DMT (Ayahuasca) which also displayed a decrease in theta, delta and beta power, and an increase in gamma power.
+The scores on the 11-ASC scale indicated that subjective experiences during breathwork were similar to the experiences after medium to high doses of psilocybin.

 Summary of results